-After a life long problem with bronchitis and other lung issues, 11 years ago I was diagnosed with Non Pulmonary Tubercolosis.
+After a life long problem with bronchitis and other lung issues, 11 years ago I was diagnosed with Non-Pulmonary Tubercolosis.
 At that time I had lost like 45 pounds and was on the verge of collapsing.

-When we went for the the official results I was told I had necrotic chronic pulmonary aspergillosis (NCPA)with several aspergillomas (fungal balls in cavities).
+When we went for the official results I was told I had necrotic chronic pulmonary aspergillosis (NCPA)with several aspergillomas (fungal balls in cavities).
 Necrotic means the fungus also can thrive on healthy tissue in the lung.
-I immediately knew that was bad news, because I had knowledge of the disease.
+I immediately knew that was bad news because I had knowledge of the disease.
 So now I”m 5 years down the road.
-I had itraconazole (got resistment) voriconazole (bad side effects) and posaconazole and still getting used to it.
+I had itraconazole (got resistant) voriconazole (bad side effects) and posaconazole and still getting used to it.
 My social life is nearly as good as gone My family life (and a loving one I have) is revolving around me because I’m too sick most of the time.
 I just had a week of screening for a full lung transplant because that is the only option left that they can do for me.
-28 August results day, yes or no. In case of problems I cannot be resuscitated because lungs will collapse etc. etc.
+28 August results day, yes or no. In case of problems, I cannot be resuscitated because lungs will collapse etc. etc.

 But On the whole, I’m an optimistic life loving person who lives intensely if only on a square yard.
 I have 5 children 3 small grandchildren, a beautiful caring wife and refuse to be put in any corner.
 Respect and love people, teach what I have learned and fight for what I have.
 Despite knowing that I might not have a long time to go.
 Aspergillosis in all forms is a horrible disease and must be fought and preferably cured in the future.

 In Memory of Roger Ryder

 Sadly my dad passed away in August 2017.